davidleger95/davejs/content/blog/kill-your-darlings-avoiding-the-trap-of-mild-success.md

 - opinion
 - success
 draft: false
-title: 'Kill Your Darlings: Avoiding the Trap of Mild Success'
+title: 'Kill Your Darlings: Avoiding the Trap of Mild Successes'
 description: Arguably worse than failures, mild successes can make us happy, but they can cause us to stagnate and settle for what's comfortable, preventing us from chasing what's desirable.